osbock/HW101-GroveBeginner/AlarmSystem/README.md

 When disarmed, the RGB strip will be off.

-When alarming, the RGB strip will be Red.
+When alarming, the RGB strip will be Red and the buzzer will buzz.

 ## Adding more features